 - Total Credits

 - In-State Tuition Per Credit

 Earn your degree from the University of Nebraska - Lincoln

 Get the same diploma as on campus students

 This onlinegraduate certificate in Floriculture and Nursery Production Management offers a selection of courses that focus on floral and nursery crop production including business management.Core courses lend a solid science background in order for the student to gain a greater understanding of how ornamental and floral plants grow.
 This basic knowledge is then interwoven with practical cultural and production methods.

 This certificate is designed for:

-Dr. Paparozzi’s key areas of focus are plant physiology (plant nutrition) and anatomy, floriculture and ornamental horticulture and plant physiology and production ecology.
+Ellen Paparozzi’s key areas of focus are plant physiology (plant nutrition) and anatomy, floriculture and ornamental horticulture and plant physiology and production ecology.
 Her main research focus is on the broad topic of leaf yellowing and subsequent re-greening of leaves.
-She is approaching this topic using physiological, anatomical, and molecular biological methods.
+She is approaching this topic using physiological, anatomical and molecular biological methods.
 She teaches several courses and has published numerous articles.

 Degree should be from an accredited 4-year college

 3.00 GPA or above on a 4.0 scale